hanselz-source/AWS-Cloud-Detection-Lab/README.md

 Five detections cover initial access, execution, persistence, privilege escalation, and defense evasion.

+All five convert to Splunk SPL.
+Three convert to Sentinel KQL.
+The other two are marked broken in their `rule.yml`, because Sentinel stores nested CloudTrail objects as single string columns and neither rule can reach inside one without a comparison Sigma has no syntax for.

 ## Roadmap

+- A decision on how the two Sentinel-blocked rules express their nested field comparisons
 - Detonation artifacts kept per detection, so every rule can run against real events
 - A write-up per detection: the technique, the CloudTrail evidence it leaves, and tuning notes
 - An ATT&CK Navigator coverage layer built from the rule set